Pokoyokjk/AI/README.md

 - Get Grobid's GitHub repository
--

 $ wget --no-check-certificate https://github.com/kermitt2/grobid/archive/0.8.0.zip

 - Unzip

 $ unzip 0.8.0.zip

 ($ sudo apt install unzip)

-## 4. Install grobid_client_python
+## 5. Install grobid_client_python
 Link to the GitHub repository: https://github.com/kermitt2/grobid_client_python/blob/master/Readme.md

+## 6. Create a directory
+Inside, you will add the pdfs you want to proccess.

-## 5. Download the code from this GitHub's repository
+## 7. Download the code from this GitHub's repository
 You can find it in the release section or in the code file.

+Change the directory's path for your own (created in 6).
+You can see the preestablished name is "pdfs".

-## 6. Run the code
+## 8. Run the code
 Run Grobid (if the following command does not work, see other options in Grobid's GitHub repository).

 $ cd grobid-0.8.0